junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 <br>

-In a setting where the six of them are all in the same room, just freshly meet each other, and can talk relexingly (which ends up never happen in the story until the very end and their relationship dynamics already changed):
+In a setting where the six of them are all in the same room, just freshly met each other, and can talk relaxingly (which ends up never happens in the story until the very end and their relationship dynamics have already changed):

 Dean: (referring to Amy & Rory) So you two are married.